SalishSeaCast/SalishSeaNowcast/docs/figures/index.rst

   The figure file name is used to find the figure on the figures server.
   The list of figures is in the :py:mod:`salishsea_site.views.salishseacast` module of the `salishsea.eos.ubc.ca Site Web App`_.
   The figure titles and file names are added to the list as :py:class:`FigureMetadata` instances.
-  See :ref:`SalishSeaCastViewFigureMetadata` for details of how to add figure titles and file names to the site web app view module.
+  See :ref:`SalishSeaCastWebPageViewFigureMetadata` for details of how to add figure titles and file names to the site web app view module.

   .. _salishsea.eos.ubc.ca Site Web App: https://salishsea-site.readthedocs.io/en/latest/